Loops in exceptional field theory: Feynman amplitudes in exceptional field theory

 In $D=4$ dimensions one can have even more extravagant scatterings at 5-point, with $\Gamma=(n_1,n^{23},n^{12345},n^{1,1234567})$, \be

 \ee such that some outgoing charges do not satisfy \textit{any} constraint with respect to the incoming charges.
 One can think of the first diagram \eqref{4-pointMIIB} as describing a T-fold transition and the second \eqref{5-pointKK}, an S-fold transition, where outgoing states are S-dual to incoming states.
-Note that in these specific scattering processes with the shown choice of charges, only one channel is permitted, whereas a scattering involving only 11-dimensional Kaluza--Klein states would involve all possible channels.
+Note that in these specific scattering processes with the shown choice of charges and only $\tfrac12$-BPS vertices, only one channel is permitted, whereas a scattering involving only 11-dimensional Kaluza--Klein states would involve all possible channels.
+Unitarity should imply nonetheless that there are contributions in the other channels involving $\tfrac14$-BPS and $\tfrac18$-BPS states.
 One must therefore consider separately loop diagrams whose unitarity cuts involve such processes from the ones that only involve external states with charges satisfying in a pairwise manner the strong section constraint.
 In particular, divergences for diagrams where not all charges satisfy the strong section constraint in pairs will not be treatable by counterterms that are constructed from a local counterterm (in the strong section constraint sense).
-This might have implications for the search for higher derivative corrections solely in exceptional field theory~\cite{Godazgar:2013bja,Coimbra:2014qaa} or double field theory~\cite{Hohm:2013jaa,Marques:2015vua}, see also~\cite{Lambert:2006he,Damour:2006ez,Bao:2007er}.
+This might have implications for the search for higher derivative corrections solely in standard exceptional field theory~\cite{Godazgar:2013bja,Coimbra:2014qaa} or double field theory~\cite{Hohm:2013jaa,Marques:2015vua}, see also~\cite{Lambert:2006he,Damour:2006ez,Bao:2007er}.

 Because we restrict our analysis to scatterings of massless particles, one can forget about external states in analysing possible charge transitions, and consider only vacuum diagrams.
 A process like \eqref{4-pointMIIB} can only occur if there are at least three independent loop momenta, and so \textit{can only occur at 3-loop and beyond}.
 For the Mercedes 3-loop diagram all loop momenta are connected to common vertices, so there is no such a tree-level graph as \eqref{4-pointMIIB} involved in the unitarity cuts, see figure \ref{3loopGraph}.
 However, the 3-loop ladder diagram admits a unitarity cut involving such a tree-level graph.
 At 4-loop all graphs involved in the four-graviton amplitude \cite{Bern:2012uf} include a tree like \eqref{4-pointMIIB}, and the 4-loop ladder diagram involves a tree amplitude of the same type as \eqref{5-pointKK}.